acm-uiuc/oculus-project/README.md

 Installation
 ------------
 1. [Download the Template](https://github.com/mitchemmc/UE4FirstPersonVRTemplate/releases)
-1. Unzip the package into your templates directory, generally in 'C:\Program Files\Unreal Engine[Version]\Templates'
+1. Unzip the package into your templates directory, generally in:

+  * Windows: 'C:\Program Files\Unreal Engine[Version]\Templates'
+  * Mac: '/Users/Shared/UnrealEngine/[Version]/Templates/'

 1. Open UE4 and create a new project you should see a new option 'Rift First Person' choose that